Cron Alternatives for Reliable Scheduling

-Cron is fine for recurring system tasks — cache warming, report generation, log rotation.
+Cron is fine for recurring system tasks like cache warming, report generation, and log rotation.
 It runs on a fixed cadence and does its job well.

 At a glance